david-vloedman/obundle-test/README.md

 ### Button Action Confirmation Alerts
 When looking through the theme I noticed "sweet-alert" is used for displaying messages to the user and decided to use it for consistency.

-A confirmation for removing all items from cart was added.
+A confirmation for removing all items from then cart was added.
 When the action is confirmed the fetch request takes place, when the request is done an alert is fired indicating whether or not the request was successful.

 A success/error alert was added for adding all items to the cart.
 If one of the items attempting to be added requires addition options to be selected, a message is displayed saying so and the items are not added.
 If all items were successfully added to the cart, an alert fires indicating success.
 ***